-The W. Brother JONATHAN PARKÉR.....
-Grand Sword Bearer.

-The Most Worshipful the Grand Master then announced that in consequence of the appointment which he had received from the Grand Lodge upon the 1st of September, in conjunction with the Right Worshipful Brother Harper, Deputy Grand Master, and the R. W. Brothers Perry and Agar, Past Deputy Grand Masters, they had held several conferences with H. R. Highness the Duke of Sussex, Grand Master of the other Fraternity, who was also assisted by three of his Grand Officers, -The R. W. Brothers Waller Rodwell Wright, Provincial G. Master of the Ionian Isles, and Brothers Tegart and Deans, Past Grand Wardens; the happy result of which was, that articles of Union between the two Grand Lodges of Masons of England were signed and sealed in duplicate at Kensington Palace, on the 25th November last, and His Royal Highness laid the same before the Grand Lodge.
+W. JONATHAN PARKER,.....G.S.B.
+Most Worshipful the Grand Master then announced that in consequence of the appointment which he had received from the Grand Lodge upon the 1st of September, in conjunction with the Right Worshipful Brother Harper, Deputy Grand Master, and the R. W. Brothers Perry and Agar, Past Deputy Grand Masters, they had held several conferences with H. R. Highness the Duke of Sussex, Grand Master of the other Fraternity, who was also assisted by three of his Grand Officers-The R. W. Brother Waller Rodwell Wright, Provincial Grand Master of the Ionian Isles, the R. W. Brothers A. Tegart and J. Deans, Past Grand Wardens; the happy result of which was that articles of Union between the two Grand Lodges of Masons of England were signed and sealed in duplicate at Kensington Palace, on the 25th November last, and His Royal Highness laid the same before the Grand Lodge.
 The announcement of this great event was received with masonic acclamation, and the said articles were read.

-After which the R. W. Brother Perry moved the following resolutions, which were carried in the affirmative unanimously.
+After which the R. W. Brother Perry moved the following resolutions, which were carried in the affirmative unanimously-